MiczFlor/pan-book-machine/00-PanBookMachine-boilerplate/CONTENT/a-panbook-manual.md

 If you want to use images in a subfolder, do so inside the `CONTENT` folder.
 `pan-book-machine` will work with relative paths from inside that folder.

+### Special variables replace on output creation

+Sometimes you want to have dynamic changes in your final document when you create it.
+The most common example: inserting the current date.

+There are a number of variables which can be used.
+Here a list with info.

+IMPORTANT: when using these variables, drop the backslash.
+The backslash has only been added so that the generated files will not dynamically replace the variable in this documentation.
+Example: "`\%TODAY\%`" is actually "`percent-TODAY-percent`".

+**Date formats**

+There are two date variables available:

+* `\%TODAYFILE\%` is the more mechanical looking, e.g. `20200131` (January 31st, 2020)
+* `\%TODAY\%` is human readable, e.g. `01.
+Juli 2020` (July 1st, 2020 in German)
+    * Both date formats can be customised in the `book.conf` file.
+    * Here you also have to set the language, e.g. `LANG_LOCALE="de_DE"` for German.
+    * You can use these variables in all your content, inside `metadata-info.yaml` and `book.conf` (e.g. to add the current date to the filename)

 ### Create formatted book